aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/worksheets/manage-scenarios/_index.md

 type: docs
 weight: 190
 url: /net/create-manipulate-or-remove-scenarios-from-worksheets/
-description: In this article, you will learn how to create, manipulate or remove Scenarios from Excel Worksheets programmatically using C# Library with .NET API.
+description: In this article, you will learn how to create, manipulate, or remove scenarios from Excel worksheets programmatically using the C# library with the .NET API.
 keywords: create scenario worksheet c#, remove scenario excel worksheet c#, manipulate scenario worksheet c#
 ai_search_scope: cells_net
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"